Points won by each set: [ 34-39, 26-14, 30-32, 28-18, 45-45 ]

 28 % Federer – 45 of 160

 That match in my opinion shaped Djokovic as an ultimate warrior.
 He had lost to Federer on the same court their 2007 final, and semifinals of 2008 and 2009.
-Counting those three matches, and the 3rd set of the 2010 semifinal, he’d lost to Federer 8 out of 9 sets when they went to 5-all.
+Counting those three matches, and the 3rd set of the 2010 semifinal, he’d lost to Federer 8 out of 9 sets when they went to 5-all on Arthr Ashe Stadium.
 Therefore the fact he won the 5th set despite trailing *4:5 (15/40), I consider as an incredible effort.
 He saved the double match point with two forehand winners after 11 and 5 stroke rallies respectively (the first match point FH-drive-volley to be precise) and with the help of this shot he got the final three games (in the last 20 minutes of the match he hit 7 FH winners, 2 of them FH-volleys).
 Probably that victory allowed Djokovic to comprehend how to distribute his energy throughout a match to deliver his best tennis when it matters the most.
-He will repeat this awesome feat against his toughest opposition in these thrillers: Federer (US Open ’11), Murray & Nadal (Aussie Open ’12), Tsonga (Roland Garros ’12), Del Potro (Wimbledon ’13) and Wawrinka (Australian Open & US Open ’13).
+He will repeat this awesome feat against his toughest opposition in the next few years in these thrillers: Federer (US Open ’11), Murray & Nadal (Aussie Open ’12), Tsonga (Roland Garros ’12), Del Potro (Wimbledon ’13) and Wawrinka (Australian Open & US Open ’13).